-In 2015, CPNRD implemented an irrigation website (cpnrd.gisworkshop.com) to allow producers to fill out their annual Groundwater Management forms online and check certified irrigated acres.
-Producers may log in throughout the year to record water/soil test results and their actual yields prior to submitting the form.
-Producers benefit by having all past information in one location.
+Irrigation/Transfer Website The NRD's irrigation/transfer website (cpnrd.gisworkshop.com) was initiated in 2015 to allow producers to fill out their annual Groundwater Management forms online and check certified irrigated acres, record water/soil test results and their actual yields.
+A new website is currently being developed by Longitude 103 to develop an improved site to provide past and present information in one location for producers and staff.